tmeasday/create-graphql-server/README.md

 To create users, simply call your generated `createUser` mutation (you may want to add authorization to the resolver, feel free to modify it).

-To login on the client, you make a RESTful request to `/login` on the server, passing `username` and `password` in JSON.
+To login on the client, you make a RESTful request to `/login` on the server, passing `email` and `password` in JSON.
 You'll get a JWT token back, which you should attach to the `Authorization` header of all GraphQL requests.

 Here's some code to do just that: